 So this summer let’s make a pledge to pay more than lip service to outdoor living so we can be happier, create lasting memories, and generally take advantage of what home has to offer.

-3. Blur the Line Between Indoors and Out
+#3 Design Your Space To Blur the Line Between Inside and Outside

-Creating a seamless transition between your home’s interior and exterior isn’t as simple or low cost as adding comfort, but it’s the most dramatic and effective way to enhance your enjoyment of the space.
-Plus, it can increase your home’s value.
+Creating a seamless transition between your home’s interior and exterior isn’t as simple or low cost as adding some cushy cushions, but it’s seriously the best way to pull you outside more.

-- The most straightforward, cost-effective solution: Replace a standard door opening with sliding or glass French doors.
+- The most affordable way: switch out a standard door with french or sliding doors.

-- Use the same weatherproof flooring, such as stone tile or scored concrete, outside as well as in the room leading to your backyard oasis.
+- The wow-way:add weatherproof flooring, such as stone tile or scored concrete, for the space outside and the adjacent room inside.